jeffknupp/blog/in_progress/new_post.md

 list of all the prime numbers from `start` to infinity.
 Operating on infinite sequences, though, has a wide range of useful applications.
 Our issue stems from how normal functions are executed.
-In `get_primes`, it would be nice if instead of returning all of the values, we could just return the *next* value.
+In `get_primes`, it would be nice if instead of returning values at once, we could just return the *next* value.
 Then we're not creating a list at all.
 No list, no memory issues.
 And because our boss told us he's just iterating over the results, he wouldn't know the difference.